 Banana-Brown Sugar Ice Cream

 My recent banana windfall gave me the chance to play around a bit with various banana ice cream combinations.
-Although I loved the taste of this one, frankly, I wasn’t sure I should post the recipe.

 I’d bought the husky, ultra-dark sugar up near the gare du Nord, in the Indian and Sri Lankan neighborhood, for no other reason than I was attracted to its rich color and the aggressive scent that wafted through the bag when I pressed it against my nose.
 When I moved to Paris, I remember people telling me to avoid that neighborhood, that it wasn’t safe.
 But it’s become one of my favorite quartiers, mostly because of the lively ethnic communities that have settled there.
 (As well as being the home to the Paris chapter of the Hell’s Angels.)